Is Tom Cruise Left Handed?

 To determine whether Tom Cruise is left-handed, we must examine various sources and instances where his handedness has been observed.
 While there is no concrete evidence to suggest that Cruise is left-handed, there have been instances where he has been seen using his left hand more dominantly.

 During interviews and public appearances, Cruise has been spotted signing autographs with his left hand.
-Additionally, in some movie scenes, he has been observed using his left hand for actions that would typically be performed with the right hand.
-These instances have fueled speculation about his handedness.
+Additionally, in some movie scenes, he has been observed using his left hand for actions that are typically associated with right-handed individuals.
+These instances have led to speculation about his handedness.

 FAQ